mirkodemaria/mirkodemaria.github.io/index.md

 layout: default
 ---

 Welcome!
 I am a second-year PhD student in Economics at Imperial College London.
-My main field of research is <b>empirical industrial organization</b>, which I use to study research questions in the economics of innovation, competition policy, and international trade.
+My main field of research is empirical industrial organization, and I study how market power shapes innovation incentives and the direction of technological change.
 {: style="text-align: justify"}

-I received my MSc (with Distinction) in Economics from UCL in 2021.
-Prior to that, I receive my BSc summa cum laude from the Sapienza University of Rome.
+I received my MSc (with Distinction) in Economics from UCL and my BSc summa cum laude from the Sapienza University of Rome.
 {: style="text-align: justify"}

 Between 2022 and 2023, I was a pre-doctoral research fellow at Yale University's Department of Economics.
 Also at Yale, I was a graduate visiting student at the Department of Mathematics.